Ignazio Lupo: Crimes committed and jail time

-Lupo was suspected of at least 60 murders, and may have killed many more.
+Lupo was suspected of at least 60 murders, and may have committed many more.
 He was a suspect in the killing on July 22, 1902, of Giuseppe "Joe the Grocer" Catania.
 Catania was suspected of openly talking about a counterfeit operation which he was involved in with Lupo to his neighbors and friends; Catania also testified against several men in Palermo, which resulted in their 20-year prison terms.
 Catania was stabbed to death and left inside a potato sack on the shore of Bay Ridge, Brooklyn.

 Lupo was also suspected of the April 14, 1903, barrel murder of Madonia Benedetto.
 However, he was not charged with any crimes until 1910, when the Secret Service arrested him for running a large scale counterfeiting ring in the Catskills.
 He was sentenced to 30 years and imprisoned in Atlanta Prison, but was granted parole on June 30, 1920.

 While serving out the conditions of parole, Lupo wanted to take a trip to Italy, but the Parole Act forbade him from leaving the country.
 In 1922, President Warren Harding freed Lupo from the constraints of his parole by granting a conditional commutation of sentence.
 The Annual Report of the Attorney General for 1922 mentioned Lupo's desire to return to Italy but also noted that his codefendant, Giuseppe Morello, had received a commutation after just eight years of imprisonment.
 The former Chief of the Selective Service considered the relative guilt of the two men to be, roughly, the same and thus recommended a commutation for Lupo.

 Harding did, however, attach a condition to the commutation, requiring Lupo to remain "law-abiding" and "not connected with any unlawful undertaking during the period of the sentence".
 The President himself would be the sole judge of whether the "condition" was ever violated and, if it ever was, he could declare the commutation null and void.
 In such circumstance, the President would order Lupo arrested and returned to prison to serve out the remainder of the sentence.

 Sometime in the early 1930s, the leaders of the emerging National Crime Syndicate called Lupo in for a meeting and forced him to give up nearly all of his rackets, except for a small Italian lottery in Brooklyn.
 Lupo relied almost entirely on violence and terror.
 The Syndicate preferred to use bribery first, and felt Lupo's tactics generated too much heat.

 On his own, Lupo formed a protection racket involving bakers.
 In 1936, New York Governor Herbert Lehman petitioned President Franklin D. Roosevelt to have Lupo returned to prison for massive racketeering.
 He was returned to Atlanta Prison to serve a few years on his original counterfeiting sentence.